Click here to jump straight to the reviews!

 The Teletronix LA-2A is one of the most well known and respected leveling amplifiers ever.
 It's even in a technology hall of fame.
 There are three versions out there floating around still widely available (but used) depending on who owned the company at the time.
 You've got Teletronix, Babcock Electronics, and UREI, but they are all the same LA-2A goodness.

 Notice the lack of options.
 You don't need them or want them here.
 The attack time is hard set at 10 milliseconds while the release is about 60 millseconds up to 50% and then the last half of the release is anywhere from half of a second up to a full second.
-The left-most knob is your input gain to drive up to the threshold.
-The Peak Reduction pot controls the compression ratio.
-The smaller knob on the top right is for your make-up gain of either 4 or 10 dB.
+The left-most knob is your makeup gain at the output to keep your gain staging in check after compressing.
+The Peak Reduction pot lowers the threshold lower since the compression ratio is fixed at 3:1.
+The smaller knob on the top right has three settings that control the VU meter.
+The middle setting lets you monitor your gain reduction while the outer settings let you view your output levels at different metering scales.

 Recording and mix engineers love this thing for it's unique warmth it adds.
 You'll see other terms thrown about like "fat" and "big" which are both subjective but describe a very real flavor this comp adds.
 You can drive the input signal real hard to achieve an interesting distortion as well.
 This can sound nice with bass and really complement a mix, helping it stand out.